 Student Services Building, SSB180 (323) 953-4000 ext.
-2455 lacitycollege.edu/Resources-Services/Welcome-Center/ Department-Home
+2455 For real time assistance: https://laccd.zoom.us/j/3239532455 lacitycollege.edu/Resources-Services/Welcome-Center/Department-Home

 The Welcome Center is a one-stop location where you can find information about academic programs, access computers to apply to LACC, and complete the necessary steps to enroll as a student.
 Visit the website to live chat and meet with the members of the Welcome Center Team via Zoom.